 Bionic Hearing – research centred around the development of improved solutions for adults and children with hearing impairments, including new technologies for use in cochlear implants and hearing aids, and the development of novel drug delivery strategies to the inner ear

-Neurobionics – the development of implantable devices for the diagnosis and treatment of central nervous system disorders such as treatment-resistant epilepsy, and severe movement disorders and psychiatric conditions
+Neurobionics – the development of implantable devices for the diagnosis and treatment of central nervous system disorders such as treatment-resistant epilepsy and Parkinson’s disease

-The Bionics Institute is passionate about multidisciplinary research that leads to clinical outcomes that improve lives.
+We are passionate about multidisciplinary research and product development that leads to clinical outcomes that improve lives.
 Many of our staff have successfully taken a concept through to clinical application.
 We also have a great network of very talented collaborators covering clinical research, engineering and the sciences.
 These activities and outcomes are underpinned by the Institute’s extensive expertise in project management.

 Our other passion is the training and mentoring of the next generation of scientists, engineers, and clinicians working in this exciting field.
-If you see opportunities for collaboration or to undertake a higher research degree as you navigate our website, please contact us.
+If you see opportunities for collaboration please contact us.

 OUR VISION is to lead the world in innovative bionic health solutions through research and development